Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Adam shrugged, spread his hands and made a long mumbling noise that succinctly, though not eloquently, expressed a tangled knot of confused thoughts.
 Martina smiled, knowing she’d hit the nail straight on.
 "Thought so," she said.

-"It’s not that I don’t *want* serious…" Adam elucidated.
-"I just… I’m a *really* shitty boyfriend."
+"It’s not that I don’t *want* serious..."
+Adam elucidated.
+"I just...
+I’m a *really* shitty boyfriend."

 "The way I hear it, *she* cheated on *you*."
 Martina pointed out.